berlinbrown/EnterpriseOpenJavaWorkbook/README.md

 # EnterpriseOpenJavaWorkbook
 Enterprise Open Source Java Workbook Ebook, book on using open source software in your enterprise

+Also,

+Machine Learning with Apache Spark, Hadoop, Heaton Research Maching Learning, JVM Languages and more.

 # Outline and Chapters

 ### Chapter1 PrefaceAndOverview